-Among the number of caves, there are 5 caves which contain the majority of the attractions.
-The king Nissanka Malla (1187–1196) has gilded these caves and added about 70 Buddha statues in 1190.
+Among the number of caves, there are five caves that contain most of the attractions.
+King Nissanka Malla (1187–1196) has gilded these caves and added about 70 Buddha statues in 1190.
 As a result, the temple also titled as Golden Temple of Dambulla.

-Because of these significances of the temple, the UNESCO has recognized it as a World Heritage Site in 1991.
+Because of the significances of the temple, UNESCO has recognized it as a World Heritage Site in 1991.

 Sorry, no records were found.
 Please adjust your search criteria and try again.

 Sorry, unable to load the Maps API.

 - Click to share on Twitter (Opens in new window)